Sep 13, 2017 Latest post:

 I was diagnosed with acute leukemia on Saturday evening, September 2, 2017 at approximately 7:30pm.
 This is the story of my journey.

 What I've tried to capture here is the day-to-day unfolding of events, mostly in a matter-of-fact chronological order, with a little bit of my thoughts and feelings thrown in.
 I'm a private person, generally quiet, low-key, chill, self-described introvert (though many would take exception to that characterization).
 I don't like having the spotlight focused on me nor being the center of attention; it is not natural for me to be writing about myself in a semi-public forum.
-But at the request and relentless urging of several loved ones (you know who you are!), I agreed that if in fact we were dealing with a diagnosis of acute leukemia (translation: light at the end of a long tunnel with a likely series of protracted hospital stays), then I would agree to using a website such as this to chronical the journey and to provide status updates.
+But at the request and relentless urging of several loved ones (you know who you are!), I agreed that if in fact we were dealing with a diagnosis of acute leukemia (translation: light at the end of a long tunnel with a likely series of protracted hospital stays with 50/50 odds of ever reaching that light), then I would agree to using a website such as this to chronical the journey and to provide status updates.
 So here we are.
 And so it is with some reluctance that I move forward with this forum.
 But once I’m in, I’m all in!

-I'm not sure how I found myself on this path but somehow I've ended up a reluctant passenger on a train that's already left the station headed for somewhere.
+I'm not sure how I found myself on this path but somehow I've ended up a reluctant passenger on a train that's already left the station.
+Destination: unknown.
 I never bought a ticket, or perhaps I did.
-I find myself wondering not so much why I'm here, but how I ended up on this journey.
+I find myself wondering not so much why I'm here, but how I ended up on this particular journey.
 My life has been lived mostly in the fast lane, though I've had my blinker on for a while now, trying to merge over into a slower lane.
 But I couldn’t get in.
 I longed for a simpler, quieter, slower existence; one where I was making a complete stop to smell the roses, not just getting a good whiff as I whizzed by.
 But when you're spinning around in a whirlpool with little to hold on to, you end up using all of your energy just to keep your head above water; it's hard to pull away and to slow down the vortex.
 This will force me to.

 I told my team of doctors a while back that I wanted to be the poster child for how to beat this disease.
 Tell me what to do and I will do it.
 Tell me what not to do and I won't.
 I will be the perfect student!!!
 I think they appreciated hearing that.
-We revisited that topic again this morning, and my doctor told me that I’m getting all “A’s”.
+We revisited that topic again this morning, and my doctor told me that I’m getting straight “A’s”.
 They know I'm 100% on board and committed, as I know they are.

 I have so so so many people to thank for helping me get to this point.
 First and foremost, my awesome partner whom we all know and love.
 Friends in the medical field who have helped me navigate through this, consulting with me, advising me, meeting with my doctors, helping me line up a second (or third) opinion, reassuring me of the decisions we've made so far.
 Then there is the incredible team of doctors and nurses that has been assembled, illuminating the path forward and leading me through this; I have access to the best health care available.
 And more friends and more family catering to my every need (and lots of wants!) than I feel I'm deserving of.
 And then there's the unbelievably loud cacophony of love and support and prayers and positive healing energy (and even some cosmic cuddling) coming in from everywhere (and even some unexpected places).
 My cup runneth over.
 Truly!
 My cup runneth over.
 I'm feeling more blessed, more loved, more energized, buoyed and supported than I ever have.
 And perhaps that's the point.
-Calm and confident, I know that I'm on the right path.
+Calm and confident, I know that I'm in the right place on the right path surrounded by the right people.
 Whatever you are all doing, it's working.
 I feel the love!
 I'm in a good place and I thank you all for bringing it.

 1) NO FRESH FLOWERS OR LIVE PLANTS